opentoonz/opentoonz_docs/source/setting_up_a_scene.rst

 .. note:: Currently, only the .3dl file format is supported.
 It must follow specification written `here <http://download.autodesk.com/us/systemdocs/help/2009/lustre_ext1/index.html?url=WSc4e151a45a3b785a24c3d9a411df9298473-7ffd.htm,topicNumber=d0e8061>`_.

 .. note:: Currently, only the Windows version of OpenToonz can detect the currently connected monitor.
 For other platforms only one 3D LUT file can be applied for any type of monitors.
-Even on Windows, connecting multiple different monitors at the same time is not supported for now.
-It will only identify the first registered monitor.
+(Even on Windows, connecting multiple different monitors at the same time is not supported for now.
+It will only identify the first registered monitor).

 .. note:: PLEASE NOTE: At the moment, using Plastic deformation together with this feature causes a display issue such that the deformed image is not shown in *Camera Stand* mode of the Viewer.